GPII/universal/documentation/LoginAndLogoutFlow.md

 * `UserLogonHandlers.js` contains the handling of the logon related endpoints kicks off the related process.
 It contains individual handlers for the `login`, `logout` and `proximityTriggered` URLs.
-These handlers all have the `gpii.flowManager.userLogonHandling.stateChangeHandler` grade, which is the component that contains the functionality for the actual logging in and logging out.
+These handlers all have the `gpii.lifecycleManager.userLogonHandling.stateChangeHandler` grade, which is the component that contains the functionality for the actual logging in and logging out.
 * `UserLogonStateChange.js` contains the functionality for the actual logging in and logging out.
 * `MatchMaking.js` describes the remaining part of the flow (e.g. fetching resources, matchmaking, etc.).